 Puzzle Toys

-These toys usually require more coordination and logic skills to get to the treats.
+These toys usually require coordination and logic skills to get to the treats.
 They often can't be simply nudged or shaken to loosen the treat; Instead, they must be turned, pressed, or pulled to unlock the prize.

 Treat balls are another form of puzzle toy, and although they are not typically very complicated, they can hold a larger quantity of treats allowing for longer playtime.
+Here are a few of the best dog puzzle toys for bored dogs:

 DIY Dog Puzzle Toys